hover effect

 Rules of 7 Card Stud Hi Low

-The game is very similar to 7 Card Stud except that the high hand equally shares the pot with the low hand.
 For a hand to qualify for the low pot, a player must have five cards where each card is not higher than an eight.
-Any five of a players seven cards may be played for high and any five can be played for low.
+Any five of a individuals seven cards may be played for high and any five can be played for low.
+7 Card Stud at Party PokerOther than the introduction of the low hand, the game is played the same way as 7 Card Stud - see how to play 7 Card Stud.

 Remember: Players do not have to indicate whether they are playing for the high or low hand and to qualify for the low hand, no card in a players hand must be bigger than an eight.
 Players will have seven cards during the course of the hand, but only the best five card hand possible for each player, is used to determine the winner.

-A few things to remember.
+A few further things that are are worth consideration.
 Aces are played both high and low.
 Straights and flushes do not affect the value of a low hand.
 The is played with three cards being dealt first.
 If you play until the end the hand, you will finish with seven cards total, four face up and three face down.
 Let's take a look at the game structure:

 Order of play